cptn-io/el-cptn/README.md

 The git repo supporting this functionality is at https://github.com/cptn-io/apps.
 We will shortly publish an SDK or a mechanism that allows users to contribute apps to the community.

+## Releases

+Updates to the platform for bug fixes are released at any time and will be available as docker images.
+But milestone releases which include new features are named after places in alphabetical order.
+Following are the upcoming releases:

+- Alameda
+- Belmont
+- Cupertino
+- Dublin

 Copyright 2023 DevRaven Inc. All rights reserved.